A Geriatrician’s Advice on Sleep Problems and Dementia

 - Are you sleepy or tired during much of the day?

-- Do you usually take 1 or more naps during the day?
+- Do you usually take one or more naps during the day?

 - Do you usually doze off without planning to during the day?